 In either case, the data presented in the results must be fully explained in the Discussion and Conclusion.
 You must also follow specific rules for proper content, organization, language, voice, and formatting.
 Because they can account for as much as 50% of the total text of a manuscript’s main body content, authors tend to make many errors in these sections of a research paper.

 The following is a checklist for what to look for when revising and editing these crucial research paper sections.
 Although a professional editing service can fix errors in language, style, and grammar, the author of the paper should address issues with content and organization (or by substantive editing) before receiving English language editing for your manuscript.

 Editing the Results Section

-The Results section presents your key research results; but it is NOT where you interpret the meaning of these findings.
-Results should be presented in a sequential order, either chronologically or by order of importance.
+The Results section presents your key research results, but it is NOT where you interpret the meaning of these findings.
+Results should be presented in sequential order, either chronologically or by order of importance.
 It can be helpful to use a Results section outline as a guide for writing to ensure that you follow the same sequence as the Methods section.

 For each experimental and statistical method mentioned in the Methods section, include a corresponding result.
 Before writing the Results section, prepare the tables and figures that show study data and ensure that their ordering is logical and tells a coherent story.